Search

 Highest Altitude: 1,627 m/5,328 ft Ilam

-The journey to Kanchenjunga Circuit begins with a 45-minute flight from Kathmandu’s domestic airport to Bhadrapur (Chandragadhi Airport).
-After a scenic flight over Kathmandu Valley and a view of mountains, you’ll land at Bhandrapur.
-After reaching Bhandrapur, you’ll take a local bus and drive to Ilam, the heart of the tea plantation.
-Illam (1,627 m/5,328 ft) is 82km from Bhandrapur, and it takes approximately 4 hours to travel via Charali.
+From Bhadrapur, you’ll take a local bus and drive to Ilam, the heart of the tea plantation.
+Ilam is 82km from Bhadrapur, and it takes approximately 4 hours to travel via Charali.
+As you arrive in Ilam, you’ll check into your accommodation, freshen up, and explore the town.
 Your overnight and dinner are at Ilam’s guest house.

 Itinerary Details